 - How can agents build ad-hoc environment models for planning and action?
 [ICLR, 2024]

-How do we build more robust and interpretable AI systems that use language?
+How do we build more robust and interpretable AI systems that talk to and work with people?

 - Are current AI systems good at communicating medical information?
 [ICML, 2025]